-FMA supported the Federal Retirement Fairness Act (H.R.
-5995) in the 118th Congress, legislation that would allow FERS employees to buy back years served as temporary employees to credit toward their retirement in the same manner as CSRS employees.
-While the bill gained 131 bipartisan cosponsors, it was not considered on the House floor.
-We at FMA urge Congress to reintroduce and pass this important bill in the 119th Congress.
+FMA supports the Federal Retirement Fairness Act (H.R.
+1522), bipartisan legislation introduced by Reps.
+Gerry Connolly (D-CA), David Valadao (R-CA), Nikki Budzinski (D-IL), and Don Bacon (R-NE), legislation that would allow FERS employees to buy back years served as temporary employees to credit toward their retirement in the same manner as CSRS employees.
+Although similar legislation gained 131 bipartisan cosponsors in the 118th Congress, it was not considered on the House floor.
+We urge Congress to consider and pass H.R.
+1522 in the 119th session.